 Tara Taylor, BSN, RN, CCHP, Regional Director of Nursing, and Mariann Burnetti-Atwell, PsyD, Director of Operations, Behavior Health Services, for the Missouri State Department of Corrections through Corizon Health, join Lorry to discuss lateral violence and bullying in nursing.
-They are presenting the session Lateral Violence in Nursing: How to Prevent Bullying and Create a Healthy Work Environment at the National Conference on Correctional Health Care in Dallas, TX, October 17-21, 2015.
-Learn more about the conference and register HERE.
+They presented the session Lateral Violence in Nursing: How to Prevent Bullying and Create a Healthy Work Environment at the National Conference on Correctional Health Care in Dallas, TX, October 17-21, 2015.

 Lateral violence is also called horizontal violence or workplace bullying.
 It can happen in any profession but is especially troubling in nursing.
 This summer the American Nurses Association published a position statement on Incivility, Bullying, and Workplace Violence.
 The ANA sees these as ethical issues and the statement quotes the Code of Ethics for Nurses with Interpretive Statements that nurses are required to “create an ethical environment and culture of civility and kindness, treating colleagues, coworkers, employees, students, and others with dignity and respect” (ANA, 2015a, p.
 4).